-Reduction rhinoplasty is typically undertaken for noses that have a bump (termed a dorsal hump) on a side view, over broad noses or nose that are over projected
+Reduction rhinoplasty is typically undertaken for noses that have a bump (termed a dorsal hump) on a side view, overly broad noses or nose that are over projected.

 Augmentation rhinoplasty uses a variety of grafts and techniques.
 They are typically performed on noses that have lost parts of their structure due to injuries, previous operations, infections and rarely malignancies.
 They are also carried out on people whose nose is too small in relation to their face.
 Especially in the case of previous injuries, a septoplasty may also need to performed at the same time.

 Refinement rhinoplasty may not need removal or replacement of the tissue structure of the nose but in some aspects can be considered to be more challenging procedures to reshape the nose.
 For example, if the tip of the nose is drooping or asymmetrical.